lupcom/magento-mustache/README.md

 - Fork the repo
 - Require `dev-default` using composer
-- In `vendor/ampersand/mustache` adding your fork as another git remote repo
+- In `vendor/ampersand/mustache` add your fork as another git remote repo
 - Update module, test and commit changes
 - Submit a pull request